Let’s review the Legacy Emergency Meals and decide if it is a rational money expenditure or not.

 - Pour the measured water into the pot;

-- Boil the water and add the meals;
+- Boil the water and add the meal;

-- Whisk and decrease the heat to medium level;
+- Whisk the food and decrease the heat to a medium level;

 - Occasionally stir the meal and let it heat for 14 more minutes, approximately;

-- Get the pot out of the heat and let it cool down for roughly 5 minutes, then just serve the dishes.
+- Get the pot out of the heat and let the meal cool down for roughly five minutes, then just serve the dishes and enjoy your meal.